 My morning was defined by frustration and stress and by the time I boarded the flight I felt exhausted (that second cup of coffee still notably absent).
 Although I was annoyed at myself for my complacency about the entry requirements for the Philippines, I was more frustrated with the failure of common sense.

 Was I requested to show my return ticket on arrival at Manila?
-Of course not, which left me pondering the fact that the heavy enforcement of the rules at KL (incidentally the home hub for Air Asia) are coincidentally beneficial for the company.
+Of course not, which left me pondering the fact that the heavy enforcement of the rules at Kuala Lumpur (incidentally the home hub for Air Asia) are coincidentally beneficial for the company.

 I’ve been to Kota Kinabalu before and with over 7,000 islands to explore in the Philippines, it’s unlikely that I will be taking my freshly booked flight, or indeed any flight before 6 June.